Skip to main content

 There is a good deal of ambiguity associated with attribution as it applies to music.
 It can actually be easier if we genuinely don’t know who wrote a given piece, as it can be safely ascribed to the mythical Anonymous (sometimes proclaimed as the most prolific composer of any age).
 Typically, this holds true of much older music, owing to the scarcity of surviving documentation giving any hints as to its composer, though there are some exceptions.
 The piano piece known in the UK as Chopsticks, for instance, follows the rhythm of the polka so cannot date from any earlier than the 19th century, but as for who wrote it, we simply don’t know.

 There is a subset within this wide body of anonymous work which is specific to folk music, generally indicated by the word traditional.
-In some people’s eyes, this distinction actually adds a cachet of authenticity to this type of music, but this is probably best taken with a pinch of salt: the same people would have you believe that some composers (probably including the one to whom we owe Chopsticks) are so embarrassed by their music that they would rather not admit to having written it!
+In some people’s eyes, this distinction actually adds a cachet of authenticity to this type of music, but this is probably best taken with a pinch of salt: the same people would have you believe that some composers (probably including the one to whom we owe Chopsticks) are so embarrassed by their music that they would rather not admit to it!

 Attribution, on the other hand, is a decidedly grey area.
 The word can denote anything from “this is only an educated guess, which future research could well prove to be incorrect” to “we’re almost sure this is right, but it’s best to allow for a margin of error, just in case” – which covers an impressively wide gamut of certainty by the musical establishment.